 A Practical Framework for Bid Budgeting

 Start by dividing your bids into tiers based on project quality.
 Reserve roughly 60 percent of your bids for high-probability projects: verified clients with a strong hire history, budgets that reflect realistic scope, and requirements squarely in your skill set.
-Allocate 30 percent to promising-but-uncertain projects: new clients with verified payment methods, slightly larger scope, or secondary skills you want to develop.
+Allocate 30 percent to promising-but-uncertain projects — new clients with verified payment methods, slightly larger scope, or secondary skills you want to develop.
 Keep the remaining 10 percent as a reserve for exceptional opportunities that appear late in your bid cycle.

 Within each tier, apply a quick screening checklist before committing a bid.
 Is the client verified?
 Have they hired before?
 Is the budget reasonable for the stated scope?
 Does the project match at least three of your listed skills?
 If a project fails more than one of these checks, skip it.
-There will always be another project tomorrow.
+There'll always be another project tomorrow.

 How FreelancerAutoBid Maximizes Every Bid

 Because FreelancerAutoBid runs as a browser extension on your device, it operates within your active session and spaces bids with realistic timing.
-It does not blast proposals in rapid-fire patterns.
+It doesn't blast proposals in rapid-fire patterns.
 It posts clarification questions and signs NDAs when required, signaling genuine engagement to both the client and Freelancer.com's monitoring systems.
 The result is a system that spends your limited bids on the right projects, at the right time, with proposals that get read.

 Discover how FreelancerAutoBid's AI screening protects your bid budget, or see how the extension works in detail.